 - 1 package Boursin cheese, garlic and fine herbs

 - Steam asparagus until just bendable, 3-5 minutes depending on your spear size.
-Cool quickly in ice bath.
+Cool quickly in an ice bath.
 Once cool, set on paper towels to drain and dry.

 - Open prosciutto package, and cut through the 6 slices lengthwise.
 Before separating one slice from the others, smear the first prosciutto slice with a couple of teaspoons of Boursin.

 Serving Size:2 asparagus spears